andreasonny83/RhythmicExcellence/README.md

     gem install bundler

+or, if you are on El Capitan:

+    gem install bundler -n /usr/local/bin

 Then, from inside your project folder, run:

-    bundle install && bundle update
+    bundle install

-This will install all the Gem dependencies required for Capistrano
+This will install all the Gem dependencies required by Capistrano

 ## SSH